Artist Residencies in Schools for Arts Learning

 Important Note: All grant categories and amounts are subject to change, depending upon availability of state and federal funds for any fiscal year.

 At a minimum, grants must be matched on a one-to-one basis.

 Note: Cash match can include the percentage of time applied to the project by salaried employees of the school (teachers & administrators).
-Generally, applicants provide materials and equipment needed for the residency and the cost of these can be included in the budget as cash match.
+When applicants provide materials and equipment needed for the residency, the cost of these may be included in the budget as cash match.

-In addition to the cash match, applicants are responsible for hospitality and transportation.
+In addition to the cash match, applicants are responsible for hospitality and transportation of the teaching artist.
 The specifics of these arrangements are individually negotiated between the artist and school/host site.
 The Council encourages applicants to cover round trip travel costs to and from the artist's home for each visit made to the residency site.
 The calculated cost of this can be included as in-kind match.
-Artist fees and travel should be noted on the budget expenses form.
-Schools are required to send one representative to the State Arts Council's annual Arts in Education Conference.
-Conference dates and registration details will be posted on our website.
-School teams are encouraged to attend.
+Both the cash cost and in-kind costs of the artist’s daily fees and travel should be noted on the budget expenses form.

 Who May Apply?

-Therefore, please consider carefully your project and the grant that best suits it.
+Please consider carefully your project and the grant category that best suits it.
 If you have questions, please contact the grant coordinator listed.

 - A school may not receive more than one AIR grant during a school year per school or school level (elementary, middle and high school within a greater school complex).

 - Private or parochial schools are not eligible for AIR grants, due to limited funds.
-They may, however, apply for a General Project Grant or Youth Arts Project Grant for fee support to bring artists into the school.
-They are also encouraged to make use of the Arts in Education Artist Roster, receive technical assistance from the State Arts Council's AIE Coordinator, and attend the annual Arts in Education conference and other workshops offered throughout the year.
+They may, however, apply for a General Project Grant or Youth Arts Project Grant for fee support to bring an artist into the school.
+They are also encouraged to make use of the Arts in Education Artist Roster, ask for technical assistance from the State Arts Council's AIE Coordinator, and attend the annual Arts in Education conference and other workshops offered throughout the year.